fachat/MicroPET/CPLD/Build.md

 ![Add Top VHDL file](images/add_top_file.png)

 Then add the other VHDL files underneath by assigning the VHDL files to their respective components.
+Note that for the Video and Clock components, two options are available, Composite video out or VGA (640x480) output.

 ![Add other VHDL files](images/add_mapper_and_video.png)